djangocon/2023.djangocon.us/_posts/2023-08-15-get-active.md

 The [Rollingview Marina](https://www.rollingviewmarina.com/kayaks-canoes-paddle-boards/) at Falls Lake has paddle board, kayak, and canoe rentals.

-The town of Cary has a lot of greenways and parks.
-[Town of Cary Greenways](https://www.townofcary.org/recreation-enjoyment/parks-greenways-environment/greenways) and has boat and Kayak rentals at [Bond Park](https://www.townofcary.org/recreation-enjoyment/facilities/bond-park-boathouse).
+The town of Cary has a lot of [greenways](https://www.townofcary.org/recreation-enjoyment/parks-greenways-environment/greenways) and parks have boat and kayak rentals at [Bond Park](https://www.townofcary.org/recreation-enjoyment/facilities/bond-park-boathouse).

 The [Triangle Land Conservancy](https://www.triangleland.org/explore) has a lot of trails and preserves in the area.